WHAT HOUSE WILL YOU BUILD ME?: FIVE (EXCERPT OF THE TEMPLE OF GOD)

-And for a spirit of judgment to him that sitteth in judgment, and for strength to them that turn the battle to the gate.
+For a spirit of justice to him who sits in judgment, and for strength to those who turn back the battle at the gate.
 (Isaiah 28:6)

 The Millennial Jubilee will be a Pentecost of Pentecosts.

-Until the spirit be poured upon us from on high, and the wilderness be a fruitful field, and the fruitful field be counted for a forest.
+Until the Spirit is poured upon us from on high, and the wilderness becomes a fruitful field, and the fruitful field is counted as a forest.
 (Isaiah 32:15)

 The preceding verse means the Presence of the Holy Spirit will be so abundant and widespread that those who are weak spiritually will grow and flourish and those who are strong spiritually will become towers of glory and strength in the Lord.